kubesphere/website/content/en/docs/application-store/built-in-apps/mysql-app.md

 ---
 title: "Deploy MySQL on KubeSphere"
 keywords: 'KubeSphere, Kubernetes, Installation, MySQL'
-description: 'How to deploy MySQL on KubeSphere through App Store'
+description: 'Learn how to deploy MySQL from the App Store of KubeSphere and access its service.'

 link title: "Deploy MySQL"
 weight: 14260